dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-This README should be updated as the code changes.
+practicing updating the readme This README should be updated as the code changes.
 Replace this placeholder text and use this
 README as a design journal to record your process.
 Be sure to use complete sentences,